fossunited/fossunited/docs/docs/attend-event.md

 # RSVP to an event

-Events like Monthly meetups usually require attendees to RSVP for the event.
+[Events](https://fossunited.org/events/timeline) like monthly meetups usually require attendees to RSVP for the event.
 This helps the event organizers plan accordingly e.g. purchase snacks and beverages.

 ## RSVPing to an event